Ohio student who fatally stabbed roommate over fast-food released from prison early

 Unternaher was Scheid’s roommate when they got into an argument over Arby’s.
 Scheid, who was drunk, stabbed Unternaher, who died two days later at the hospital, the Akron Beacon Journal reported.

 During Tuesday’s hearing, Gregory Unternaher pleaded with the judge not to grant Scheid’s early release.
-He and his wife believed Unternaher didn’t serve his time for their son’s death.
+He and his wife believed Scheid didn’t serve his time for their son’s death.

 “We are functioning but we hurt daily,” Unternaher said.
 “We will hurt daily for the rest of our lives.
 Please don’t increase our pain by letting him out.”